 Benefits of Sublimation Printing

-Customizing and personalizing products such as mugs, t-shirts, phone cases, tiles, and apparel has quickly become a popular and profitable industry.
+Customizing and personalizing products such as cups, t-shirts, glass, tumblers, phone cases, tiles, and apparel have quickly become a popular and profitable industry.
 Sublimation is an easy and cost-effective process to add personalization to the products.

 The sublimation printing method has many benefits.
 It’s an eco-friendly process because there is no waste produced unlike traditional screen printing products, and it’s also a fast and efficient process.

 The sublimation printing technique allows intricate details to show up in an image and can be used on a variety of different products.

 It can be used on any porous material which makes it an excellent process for fabric printing, ceramic mugs, phone cases and so much more.

 It’s also cost-effective and low in price.
 You can get a mug printed with your logo for just a couple of dollars.

 Finally, the sublimation prints are long-lasting and offer a high-quality print look.
 The image will not fade and the colors won’t bleed so you can get a colorful, bright design.